 If you research the various email providers, you’ll notice that some of them advertise a dedicated IP address you can use for your email.
 By sending your emails from one dedicated IP address, you don’t run the risk of sending email from the same IP address that has been (or is still being) used to send emails that are being reported as spam.

-Sounds like a no-brainer right?
-We should all hop on the dedicated IP address train to better email deliverability?
+This sounds like we should all hop on the dedicated IP address train to get better deliverability for our WordPress emails.